 Nature-Based Shoreline Workshops Given Top Marks

-An overwhelming majority of Lake Erie shoreline engineers, designers, and landowners surveyed intend to apply what they learned.
+The Takeaway: An overwhelming majority of Lake Erie shoreline engineers, designers, and landowners surveyed intend to apply what they learned.

 The Ohio Coastal Management Program and Old Woman Creek National Estuarine Research Reserve teamed up to provide nature-based shoreline workshops to shoreline engineers, designers, landowners, and land managers.
 Surveys show that 100 percent of respondents have viewed the workshops positively, and approximately 95 percent report increased knowledge and skills plus an intention to apply what they learned.

 Over the past several years, Ohio’s coastal program also has provided four grants to research and construct nature-based shorelines that will benefit nearshore areas and fish.
 Both the workshops and the grants were informed by a community of practice involving state agencies and academic institutions.